Profession Caused Back Injury

 Some jobs aren’t only tiresome for the stress that they may entail, but other professions have an added burden when they include actual physical aches, pains, and discomfort.
-Things like heavy physical work, static work postures, forceful and lifting movements, bending and twisting, awkward postures, and whole body vibration increase the risks of pain and injury to workers.
+Things like lifting heavy objects, awkward postures, forceful movements, frequently bending and twisting, and whole body vibrations increase the risks of pain and injury to workers.
 This is especially concerning given they can develop into more serious health problems for workers in certain professions.

-One prominent concern is the risk of a back injury, or even developing something more serious like a spinal cord injury.
-Many professions place workers at high risk for back injury.
-In many cases, a back injury, in addition to health and well being problems, can also put a strain on a person economically, with lost wages being a prominent concern given a worker’s inability to do their job.
+One prominent concern is the risk of a back injury, or even developing something more serious, such as a spinal cord injury.
+Several professions place workers at high risk for back injury.
+In many cases, a back injury, in addition to health and well-being problems, can also put a strain on a person economically, with lost wages being a prominent concern given a worker’s inability to do their job.

-A recent estimate showed that the annual incidence of spinal cord injury is approximately 54 cases per one million people in the U.S., or about 17,730 new cases each year.
+A recent estimate stated that the annual incidence of spinal cord injury is 54 cases per one million people in the United States.
+A total of 17,730 new cases are reported each year.
 Research has shown that people who suffer a spinal cord injury can expect to pay up to $1 million in the first year and up to $200,000 in succeeding years.

 - Construction Workers

-Nursing home workers are especially at a high risk for back and spine related injuries, given transferring patients from their bed to the bathtub, or on the toilet, which requires a lot of lifting, holding, and turning.
+Nursing homes are at a high risk of back and/or spine-related injuries.
+Nurses are expected to carry patients from their bed to the bathtub, or on the toilet, which requires a lot of lifting, holding, and turning.
 Nurses, for their part, are among the highest at risk for musculoskeletal disorders given they are constantly on their feet throughout their shifts.
 They, too, frequently have to do a variety of tasks that can affect their back, such as helping a patient get in or out of their bed or toilet, along with moving heavy equipment around.

 - Warehouse Workers

-Working in a warehouse is a physically demanding job that also entails a lot of lifting, carrying, twisting, menting, and less than ideal body positions.
-These positions also often will require workers to drive a truck or an industrial vehicle, like forklifts, that causes whole-body vibration, which being exposed for a prolonged time can lead to backache and soreness.
+Working in a warehouse is a physically demanding job that also comes with a lot of lifting, carrying, twisting, and other less than ideal body positions.
+These positions also often require workers to drive a truck or an industrial vehicle, like forklifts, that create a whole-body vibration, which can lead to backache and soreness.

 - Factory Workers